-As communications technology continues to evolve, business meetings in internationally dispersed teams are expected to run effectively at any time and anywhere, saving both time and money.
-This project investigated the Technology- and People-orientated factors that impact on the effectiveness of such distributed meetings in the UK business population.
+As communications technology continues to evolve, business meetings in internationally dispersed teams are expected to run effectively at anytime and anywhere, saving both time and money.
+This project investigated the Technology- and People-orientated factors that impact on the effectiveness of such distributed meetings in the US business population.

-After a review of the existing research in this area and conversations with interdisciplinary experts, experienced representatives of multi-sector UK organisations were interviewed about their use of and opinions about the perceived efficiency of their conferencing meetings.
-A survey addressing similar issues was also conducted with 100 participants in the UK.
-The results show that audio-based solutions were the most frequently used conferencing technology, with 78% of survey respondents using them regularly.
-It is, therefore, not surprising that when asked the question - what are the factors that impact on the effectiveness of a distributed meeting? - almost 80% of respondents chose 'having good sound quality', which was second only to 'using reliable conferencing technology'.
+After a review of the existing research in this area and conversations with interdisciplinary experts, experienced representatives of multi-sector US organizations were interviewed about their use of and opinions about the perceived efficiency of their conferencing meetings.
+A survey addressing similar issues was also conducted with 100 participants in the US.
+The results show that audio-based solutions were the most frequently used conferencing technology, with 91% of survey respondents using them regularly.
+It is, therefore, not surprising that when asked the question - what are the factors that influence the effectiveness of a distributed meeting? - 96% of respondents chose 'having good sound quality', which was followed by 'using reliable conferencing technology' at 93%.

 The patterns of use of conferencing technology varied across distributed teams, with the majority of professionals using it for between 30 minutes and one hour in teams of up to ten individuals on average.
-The preferences stated for key improvements also varied, but reliability of conferencing technology, good sound quality, focused participants and an effective Chairperson were voiced as the most prevalent among the study participants.
+The preferences stated for key improvements also varied, but good sound quality, reliability of conferencing technology, appropriate use of muting facilities and an effective Chairperson were voiced as the most prevalent among the study participants.

 The study also found various challenges to successful conferencing.
 These include: (1) difficulties in speaker identification; (2) problems with people being distracted or multi-tasking; (3) difficulties in making oneself heard; and (4) the challenge of creating a good social experience.
-Furthermore, when asked about the barriers to adopting new technologies, many of the survey participants expressed concerns about issues such as cost (53%), the effort required in integrating a new system (18%) and security (8%).
+Furthermore, when asked about the barriers to adopting new technologies, many of the survey participants expressed concerns about issues such as cost (43%), the effort required in integrating a new system (16%) and security (5%).

 Taking all of these issues into consideration, this study identified two main areas that impact meeting effectiveness: Technology and People.
-These can be further divided into three main factors: Technology, Management and Team behaviour.
+These can be further divided into three main factors: Technology, Management and Team behavior.
 The Technology used in a distributed meeting was reported to have a significant impact on its effectiveness.
 Poor technology can make meetings ineffective and waste both the valuable time of the participants and company resources.
 The Management of a project and an individual meeting was, moreover, said to have a large impact on meeting productivity.
 Effective management can help teams to work well together, cover the important points and make good decisions.
-The behaviour of the team can also improve, or detract, from a distributed meeting.
-This has implications for team work and individual behaviour, both within a particular meeting and across a project more generally.
+The behavior of the team can also improve, or detract, from a distributed meeting.
+This has implications for team work and individual behavior, both within a particular meeting and across a project more generally.

-The three factors - Technology, Management and Team behaviour - can be influenced by people at all levels of an organisation.
-In particular, this study has identified three groups that have a part to play in ensuring that distributed meetings are run productively: the Organisation as a whole, the Chairpeople and the Participants.
-Organisations can provide high quality technologies, produce and widely disseminate guidance and training on how the meetings should be run, and can help to build well-gelled teams.
-Chairpeople can choose appropriate technology for their particular meetings, prepare for and manage those meetings well, and encourage good team behaviour.
+The three factors - Technology, Management and Team behavior - can be influenced by people at all levels of an organization.
+In particular, this study has identified three groups that have a part to play in ensuring that distributed meetings are run productively: the Organization as a whole, the Chairpeople and the Participants.
+Organizations can provide high quality technologies, produce and widely disseminate guidance and training on how the meetings should be run, and can help to build well-gelled teams.
+Chairpeople can choose appropriate technology for their particular meetings, prepare for and manage those meetings well, and encourage good team behavior.
 Lastly, the Participants in a distributed meeting can improve the meeting by making appropriate use of the technology, considering the needs of others and remaining attentive throughout.